 Schools’ allocations will be calculated on a per pupil basis.
 The William Henry Smith School will receive 4 instalments of £4,260, which is calculated on 71 on roll students.

-Here at William Henry Smith School we are currently looking at how to best support our students and how we can respond to this challenge.
-We are looking at several options that we feel will enhance the education and provision that we already have on offer.
+Here at William Henry Smith School we have looked at how to best support our students and how we can respond to this challenge.
+We looked at several options that we felt need enhancing in the education and provision that we already have on offer.

 Talk Boost are targeted interventions for children with delayed language helping to boost their language skills to narrow the gap between them and their peers.
 The Talk Boost approach supports children to work in groups to develop their speech, language and communication and will boost not only those core skills, but also support their social interactions with other children.
 The structured, differentiated approach with an emphasis on underlying skills for learning and social emotional development can help ease children back into the school environment.
 The programme will run alongside the Ruth Miskin phonics programme with the aim to improving children’s oral language skills as well as promoting longer-term progress in reading comprehension.